Hello friends

 Nov 16, 2023 5:11 pm

 Congratulations on getting out and tackling traveling.
 You will be fine.
 I did my first trip this past summer when my wife and I flew to Seattle to see our son.
 Flying is not a problem with an ostomy.
 You just want to follow the advice of avoiding things that produce gas and watching how much you eat.
 I emptied my bag on the airplane on my return flight.
 Awkward, but doable.
 I did recite a mantra while doing that.
 "No turbulence.
-No turbulence." :-)
+No turbulence". :-)

-I am always amazed at what some people do while having an ostomy.
+I am always amazed at what some people while having an ostomy.
 There is one fellow in my local group that has had his bag for 40 years and is a mountain climber.
 He even did Everest with his ileostomy.
 Proof you can still live a full life.
 Just do it. :-)

 Daniel